Lyroxide/yomichan-ko-dic/README.md

 # Korean Dictionaries for Yomichan
-**This repo is now obsolete because [I have forked Yomichan to deinflect Korean verbs](https://github.com/Lyroxide/yomichan-korean).
-Please check out the fork; new versions of the dictionaries are also included there.**
+**[I have forked Yomichan to deinflect Korean verbs](https://github.com/Lyroxide/yomichan-korean).
+Please check out the fork.
+This repo will still be up for anyone who wishes to use the dictionaries in jidoujisho.**

 Yomichan is a browser extension created for Japanese which enables its users to quickly and efficiently look up words on a webpage.